The Bankrate promise

 |Age||% of people insured|

 When the American Cares Act (ACA) was implemented in 2010, it helped narrow the disparities in health insurance coverage; however, it didn’t eliminate it completely.
-A 2019 KFF report found that nonelderly people of color are more likely to remain uninsured when compared to their white counterparts.
+The latest report by the State Health Access Data Assistance Center (SHADAC) found that people of color are more likely to remain uninsured when compared to their white counterparts.

-Here’s how the health coverage disparities play out in the country by race, which the KFF study asserts likely reflects “more limited rates of private coverage among these groups.”
+Here’s how the health coverage disparities play out in the country by race.

 |Race||% of people covered|